What are Garden Communities?

 Garden communities will provide a generous amount of green space.
 They will be set within a multifunctional and integrated natural environment, providing space for nature, making their communities more resilient to climate change, promoting healthy lifestyles and creating beautiful places to live and work.

 Garden communities will be planned around a step-change in integrated and sustainable transport systems for the North Essex area, which will put walking, cycling and public transport at the heart of development and be delivered in a timely manner, to support communities as they grow.

 Garden communities will seek to provide access to one job per household within the community or within a short distance travelling by public transport.
 The employment function will be a key component of creating character and identity and sustainable communities.

 Inclusiveness and walkable, sociable, vibrant neighbourhoods will be defining characteristics of garden communities.
 A diverse mix of homes responding to existing and future local needs will be provided alongside a range of community services – including health, education, leisure and recreation, culture and shopping.

 Smart and Sustainable Living

 Planned for the 21st century, garden communities will take a smart and sustainable approach that fosters resilient environments and communities, able to respond positively to changing circumstances.
-They will embrace innovation and technology so as to achieve resource efficiency, a higher quality of life and healthier lifestyles – thereby creating the conditions for sustainable living.
+Full-fibre fixed broadband connections and fast mobile connectivity will provide reliable and fast access to digital services, allowing communities to embrace innovation and technology so as to achieve resource efficiency, a higher quality of life and healthier lifestyles – thereby creating the conditions for sustainable living.